 She returned to Chapman Tripp in 2010 after working for Baker & McKenzie in Hong Kong.
 While in Hong Kong, Kelly was part of a team providing preliminary advice to clients across a variety of industries on licensing, marketing and distribution of goods and services in China and across the Asia-Pacific region.
 In addition, she provided advice on technology and telecommunication transactions and issues.

-Kelly is recognised as a leading lawyer by Chambers Asia Pacific 2020, a notable practitioner by IFLR1000 2020 and a leading individual by Legal 500 Asia Pacific 2020.
+Kelly is recognised as a leading lawyer by Chambers Asia Pacific 2021, a notable practitioner by IFLR1000 2020 and as a leading individual by Legal 500 Asia Pacific 2021.

 - Microsoft on a large number of commercial arrangements in New Zealand and Australia including licensing, sponsorship and other commercial arrangements together with general consumer and fair trading advice